-- An asymptomatic individual who has been advised by local public health to get tested due to exposure to a case or as part of an outbreak investigation should be tested within 14 days from their last exposure. - o If the contact has their negative specimen collected on day 0 to day 6 of their quarantine period, they should repeat specimen collection on or after day 10 of their 14 day quarantine period.
-If the contact has their negative specimen collected on day 7 to day 14, then repeat testing is not recommended. - o Contacts must remain in quarantine for the full 14 days from last exposure, regardless of negative test results. - o Re-testing should be conducted if the asymptomatic individual who initially tested negative develops symptoms consistent with COVID-19.
+- An asymptomatic individual who has been advised by local public health to get tested due to exposure to a case or as part of an outbreak investigation should be tested on or after day 7 following their last exposure.
+If the contact has an initial negative specimen collected on day 0 to day 6 after their last exposure, they should repeat test on or after day 7. - High risk contacts who are not fully immunized or previously positive must isolate for 10 days from their last exposure to a positive case regardless of negative test results.
+They can be released from self-isolation after day 10 if they remain asymptomatic.
+Should capacity allow, PHUs should follow up to ensure testing was done (i.e. verification if available or verbal confirmation).
+PHUs have the discretion to enhance their contact management process at the direction of their Medical Officer of Health/capacity. - Re-testing should be conducted if the asymptomatic individual who initially tested negative develops symptoms consistent with COVID-19.